-Egg, shell, yolk, chicken, hen, laying, travel, laid, growth, change, offspring, produce, lifecycle, living things, nutrients, vitamins, minerals
+Egg, shell, yolk, chicken, hen, laying, growth, change, offspring, produce, lifecycle, living things, nutrients, vitamins, and minerals.

 Look further into the different organs of the body e.g. the liver, the brain, the heart etc. and research how consuming eggs as part of your diet provides many benefits.